minimAluminiumalism/tapm-tickets/langchain-deepseek-demo/README.md

-Fixed: missing span attributes(LLM models) and some streaming metrics
+Fixed: missing span attributes(LLM models) and some streaming metrics when use Langchain third party API `ChatDeepSeek`.

 ![](/assets/langchain-deepseek-tracing.png)